HELP! My Board Doesn’t DO Strategy, Now What?November 9, 2020

 I had a conversation today with a good friend of mine who, from an ideological point of view, is VERY different from me.
 I find that when I talk with her I really need to listen to what she is saying.
 It is easy for me to become dismissive or label her a certain way because her views are different from mine on many things.
-Notice I did not say her ideas were wrong and mine was right, just that we tend to think differently.

 The Desire to Listen